dave-melillo/yankees3/README.md

-hi my name is dave and hassan
+hi my name is dave and hassan and we are so excited to teach this cohort!